pwaller/usv/README.md

 your data.
 If you can avoid having fields which need quoting, you can parse it much more efficiently (typically 5x or more).

-This parser can also be used with TSV, for example:
+This parser can also be used with TSV, so long as the tab does not appear in the data, for example:

 ```go
 r := usv.NewReader(os.Stdin)